Women in space: Japan

 Japan's JAXA has sent two women to space.

 In 1985, Chiaki Mukai was selected as one of three Japanese Payload Specialist candidates for the First Material Processing Test (Spacelab-J) that flew aboard STS-47 in 1992.
 She also served as a back-up payload specialist for the Neurolab (STS-90) mission.
 Mukai has logged over 566 hours in space.
 She flew aboard STS-65 in 1994 and STS-95 in 1998.
 She is the first Japanese and Asian woman to fly in space, and the first Japanese citizen to fly twice.

 Naoko Yamazaki became the second Japanese woman to fly into space with her launch on April 5, 2010.
 Yamazaki entered space on the shuttle Discovery as part of mission STS-131.
 She returned to Earth on April 20, 2010.
 Yamazaki worked on ISS hardware development projects in the 1990s.
 She is an aerospace engineer and also holds a master's degree in that field.
 She was selected for astronaut training in 1999 and was certified by 2001.
 She was a mission specialist on her 2010 space shuttle flight, and spent 362 hours in space.
 Yamazaki worked on robotics and transitioned through the reorganization of Japanese spaceflight organization in 2003 when NASDA (National Space Development Agency) merged with ISAS (Institute of Space and Astronautical Science) and NAL (National Aerospace Laboratory of Japan).
 The new organization was called JAXA (Japan Aerospace Exploration Agency).

 European Space Agency (ESA)

-The European Space Agency has sent two women to space, while it has sent many more men.
+European Space Agency (ESA) sent the first time a woman to space in 1996 (second after 1991 privately funded Helen Sharman from Europe other than Russia, fifth including from Russia, seventh from any country other than the USA, and 31st overall).
+It has sent as of 2026 three women altogether, while it has sent many more men.

+Claudie Haigneré (right), the first woman sent by ESA, as well as France and its state space agency CNES, aboard the International Space Station, during her second spaceflight (2001).

 The first woman sent by ESA, as well as France and its state space agency CNES, was Claudie Haigneré, who went to the Russian space station Mir in 1996.
 She flew again in 2001 as the first European woman to visit the International Space Station.

-Since then the only other woman sent by a European agency ASI and ESA has been Italian Samantha Cristoforetti launched on Soyuz TMA-15M in November 2014.
+Then in November 2014 the first Italian (Italian Space Agency) woman followed, when Samantha Cristoforetti launched to space with Soyuz TMA-15M.
 She returned to space in April 2021 on the SpaceX Crew-4 mission to the International Space Station.